 How to use a Business Cadence to promote collaboration

-I, like many of you I'm sure, are now returning to work, albeit in a different format and environment.
-Some are still working from home or remotely, some may be visiting the office or a central meeting place a few days a week, and zooming, teaming, whatsapping have become part of daily life.
+Some of us have been returning to the office, albeit in a different format.
+Some are still working from home or remotely, maybe visiting the office or a central meeting place a few days a week.
+We've been zooming, teaming, whatsapping.
 So in this new 'normal' how can you still employ a business cadence in your working day / week?

 Projects in their very nature are social.
 There must be constant and continuous interaction and communication between the functional groups, project personnel, senior management, sub-contractors, and most importantly, the customer, to have a successful project.
 One effective way to promote collaboration is through a business cadence.